mindspore-ai/docs/tutorials/experts/source_en/parallel/train_gpu.md

 Where:

-- `mode=ms.GRAPH_MODE`: uses the distributed training, which requires specifying the run mode as graph mode (PyNative mode does not support parallelism).
+- `mode=ms.GRAPH_MODE`: uses the distributed training, which requires specifying the run mode as graph mode.
+(The PyNative mode only supports data parallel running.)
 - `init("nccl")`: enables NCCL communication and completes distributed training initialization.
 - By default, the secure encrypted channel is closed, and the secure encrypted channel needs to be configured correctly through the `set_ps_context` or the secure encrypted channel must be closed before init ("nccl") can be called, otherwise the initialization of the networking will fail.